Genevieveok/Baby-Shower-Taboo/README.md

 - Set git user for deployment.
 - Deploy to GitHub Pages.

-The CI pipeline is triggered on every push to the `main` branch and on pull requests to `main`.
+The CI/CD pipeline is triggered on every push to the `main` branch and on pull requests to `main`.
+The deployment to GitHub Pages is handled automatically, so there's no need to manually deploy from your local environment.

 ## Local Development